-Certain directors of the Company are also employees of the ultimate holding company, immediate holding Company or sister companies.
-No consideration is however owed to the ultimate holding company, immediate holding Company or sister companies, as the directors are discharging their duties in their own individual capacities.
+Certain directors of the Company are also employees of the ultimate holding company, immediate holding company or sister companies.
+No consideration is however owed to the ultimate holding company, immediate holding company, sister companies, as the directors are discharging their duties in their own individual capacities.